-It’s no secret that social media will have a huge impact on the 2008 US presidential race.
+It’s no secret that social media will have a significant impact on the 2008 US presidential race.
 The leading candidates are already using every social networking tool at their disposal to reach as many voters as possible.
-You can be Hillary Clinton’s friend on MySpace, follow John Edwards personal goals on 43Things, and have Barack Obama’s tweets delivered directly to your mobile phone.
+You can be Hillary Clinton’s friend on MySpace, follow John Edwards’s personal goals on 43Things, and have Barack Obama’s tweets delivered directly to your mobile phone.

 Collectively the candidates are leaving almost no new media stone unturned.
-But until last week none of the US presidential campaigns had an authorized presence in a virtual world.
-That all changed last Friday when Mike Gravel’s 2008 presidential campaign unveiled its headquarters in Second Life.
+But until last week, none of the campaigns had an authorized presence in a virtual world.
+That all changed on Friday when Mike Gravel’s campaign unveiled its new headquarters in Second Life.

-It should come as no surprise that Gravel would be the first candidate to authorize his presence in a virtual world.
-Following a spirited performance in the Democratic debates, and a whirlwind media tour afterward, Gravel is shaping up to be a the ultimate maverick candidate.
-By comparison former maverick John McCain looks like an absolute impostor.
+It’s no surprise that Gravel is the first candidate to authorize his presence in a virtual world.
+Following a spirited performance in the Democratic debates, and a whirlwind media tour afterward, Gravel is shaping up to be the ultimate maverick candidate.
+By comparison, former maverick John McCain looks like an absolute impostor.

-There are some who think that Gravel’s arrival in Second Life is a political milestone and a harbinger of things to come.
-At the opening of Gravel’s HQ there was speculation amongst the crowd that it’s only a matter of time before the other campaigns begin authorizing their in-world headquarters.
-While that’s possible, I seriously doubt that the Obama and Clinton campaigns are looking to Gravel for clues on how to conduct their online campaign activities.
+Some think that Gravel’s arrival in Second Life is a political milestone and a harbinger of things to come.
+At the opening of Gravel’s HQ, there was speculation amongst the crowd that it’s only a matter of time before the other campaigns begin authorizing their in-world headquarters.
+While that might be possible, I seriously doubt that the Obama and Clinton campaigns are looking to Gravel for clues on how to conduct their online campaign activities.

 “voters trying to sort out their presidential choices aren’t helped by debates cluttered with the likes of Mike Gravel.”